 This is critical to protecting reefs, especially in areas of heavy tourism, as a single anchor dropping can destroy decades of coral growth.
 So, installing and maintaining mooring lines is one of the more important things one can do to protect the future of our reefs, but how many people know how to do it properly?

 There are as many ways to make a mooring line as there are people doing it, but here we will present you with the best practices which we have developed over the years.
-Through our training program we have installed or repaired hundreds of mooring buoys, all while giving others the knowledge and skills to continue this effort all around the world.
+Through our training program, we have installed or repaired hundreds of mooring buoys, all while giving others the knowledge and skills to continue this effort worldwide.

 The first step to installing a mooring line is to find where you want it to go.
 This may include many considerations such as: